resbaz/MATLAB-StatisticsToolbox-Notes/randomness_&_simulation.md

 % to the birthday party problem

 % HINT: The function unique() will tell you how many unique
 % numbers are in a vector.
-In this case, a vector could contain
+In this case, your vector may contain
 % randomly assigned birth dates.
 ```